Isarax/mailer/README.md

 By default application sends 500 letters but you can change it in ```app/jobs/mailing_job.rb``` by setting ```num_of_mails``` variable to whatever you like, you can also change e-mail options in ```app/mailers/user_mailer.rb```, just don't forget to restart delayed job which is running in background ```script/delayed_job restart```.

+#About
+This application was made as a test job for an entry Ruby on Rails developer position.